shubhambhatia2103/AWS-S3-Static-Website/README.md

 ![Creating an S3 bucket](Documentation/Images/image1.png)

 ### Step 2: Upload Files
+1. Upload your website files:
-1. Upload `index.html` and the unzipped folder - NOT the zip file itself to the S3 bucket.
+  * Upload index.html and the unzipped folder to the S3 bucket.
-2. Ensure the directory structure is preserved during the upload.
+  * Ensure the directory structure is preserved during the upload.

 ![Upload Website Files to S3](Documentation/Images/image2.png)